discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 ---

 <Message>
 Despite being very common in pugs, this build is not **the** meta!
 It is part of a composition called PuG meta, you can read more about it [here](/guides/meta-explained).
-We **recommend** to play [Heal Renegade](/builds/revenant/heal-renegade) for PuGs who are more organized and know the mechanics (after around 150-250+ <Item id="81743"/>), also a <Specialization name="firebrand"/> can deal way more damage than <Specialization name="renegade"/>.
-However if you fail mechanics <Specialization name="Firebrand" text="Heal Firebrand"/> is a way to success.
+We **recommend** to play [Heal Renegade](/builds/revenant/heal-renegade) for PuGs who are more organized and know the mechanics (after around 150-250+ <Item id="81743"/>), also a <Specialization eliteSpecialization="Firebrand"/> can deal way more damage than <Specialization eliteSpecialization="Renegade"/>.
+However if you fail mechanics <Specialization eliteSpecialization="Firebrand" text="Heal Firebrand"/> is a way to success.
 </Message>

 <Tabs>